 - The baby has a medical condition, such as Galactosemia.

 - The mother is HIV positive.

 - The mother has too many breastfeeding problems and wants to stop.
 It is a mother's personal choice.

 Some Pharmaceutical Medications that Suppress Lactation

-- Parlodel (Bromocriptine) This medication was removed from US market for lactation suppression due to bad side effects, but is still prescribed by some caregivers.
+- Parlodel (Bromocriptine) This medication was removed from the US market for lactation suppression due to harmful side effects but is still prescribed by some caregivers.

 - Clomid, which is used for inducing ovulation.

 Herbs and Natural Plants that can Help Decrease Breast Milk Supply